briandowns/libdotenv/README.md

 [![Build Status](https://travis-ci.org/briandowns/libdotenv.svg?branch=master)](https://travis-ci.org/briandowns/libdotenv)

-libdotenv is a C single-headerlibrary that provides the ability to load values from a `.env` file into environment variables.
+libdotenv is a C single-headerlibrary providing the ability to load values from a `.env` file into environment variables.

 An example can be found in the `examples` directory.